 If the terms of a financial liabilities are modified, the Company evaluates whether the cash flows of the modified asset are substantially different.
 If the cash flows are substantially different, then the contractual obligations from the cash flows from the original financial liabilities are deemed to expire.
-In this case the original financial liabilities are deemed to expire.
-In this case the original financial liabilities are recognised at either amortised cost or fair value.
+In this case the original financial liabilities are derecognised and new financial liabilities are recognised at either amortised cost or fair value.

 If the cash flows are not substantially different, then the modification does not result in derecognition of the financial liabilities.
-In this case, the company recalculates the gross carrying amount of the financial liabilities and recognises the amount arising from adjusting the gross carrying amount as a modification gain or loss in the statement of income.
+In this case, the Company recalculates the gross carrying amount of the financial liabilities and recognises the amount arising from adjusting the gross carrying amount as a modification gain or loss in the statement of income.